nopenotj/test_game/README.md

 To run, build project by running `make` which produces executable.
-Because I have a custom location for my sfml library, i need to set it by running `export LD_LIBRARY_PATH=/usr/local/lib`
+Because I have a custom location for my sfml library, i need to set it by running `export LD_LIBRARY_PATH=/usr/local/lib`.

+Goal : Try to come up with game engine without referring to existing game engine code.

 # TODO

-- [ ] Draw Window to screen
+- [x] Draw Window to screen
-- [ ] Draw Square to screen
+- [x] Draw Square to screen
-- [ ] Use user input to make square move
+- [x] Use user input to make square move
+- [ ] Collision Detection
+  - [X] Basic
+  - [ ] Fix Bugs
+- [ ] Draw TileMap
+  - [ ] Add texture to TileMap

 # DAY 1